zocker-160/sheepit-docker-webUI/README.md

  --gpus all \
  -p 5800:5800 \
  -p 5900:5900 \
-zocker160/sheepit-docker-webui:nvidia
+zocker160/sheepit-docker-webui
 ```

-**NOTE:** the tag `nvidia-legacy` is meant for older Nvidia GPUs prior to Pascal and CUDA <= 11.0.
+**NOTE:** the tag `nvidia-legacy` is can be used for older Nvidia GPUs prior to Pascal and CUDA <= 11.0.

 #### Use custom sheepit.jar file (for beta testing for example)